mathematica-pub/frontend-shared-packages/projects/my-work/src/assets/documentation/about.md

 with the production of static charts in mind, but we look forward to seeing the different ways it is useful and growing the app to meet user needs.

-The app provides users with an Angular application designed to make it easy for users to add data to the application and write code to make charts from that data.
-Users can aggregate their work over time, and without writing code, add their charts to a directory structure in the side bar of the app, essentially building up a collection of their work that they can return to over time.
+The app is designed to make it easy for users to add data to the application and create Angular components to make charts from that data.
+Users can aggregate their work over time, and without writing code, add their charts to a directory structure in the side bar of the app, building up a collection of their work that they can return to over time.

 ## Quick Start Guide